 - Your claim is made apart from your medical scheme.
 You submit your claim for gap cover after your medical aid has paid the doctor or hospital

 - Depending on the service provider and the benefits you choose, with gap cover, you could pay anything between R80 and R400 a month for the whole family.

-Fill in and submit the form on this page to get a FREE gap cover quote now
+If you belong to a registered medical aid please fill in and submit the form on this page to get a FREE gap cover quote now

 All info was correct at time of publishing